 This gender dialogue must change.
-While men’s egos remain fragile, our culture’s continued deference to them is dangerous, politically, environmentally, culturally, in more ways than I can here name.
+While men’s egos remain fragile, our culture’s continued deference to them is dangerous, politically, environmentally, culturally, in more ways than I can name here.
 Feminism is a change that is moving the world in a more healthy, nurturing, understanding, communicative direction, and… for both genders.

 Dialogue is necessary.
 In learning tango, the idea that we can make these gender roles visible to each other is new, but draws on much of tango’s history.
 When practice in the golden age gave rise to the tango we now love, it was because dancers learned both roles, and understood their complimentary natures.
 But in those days the dancers engaged in this practice were only men.

 Today, a great innovation is the participation of women in the “practice” of tango.
-By making the dialogue between complimentary compliments visible to dancers of both genders, we gain insight into the dialogue between genders.
-And dancing, by great good fortune, affords us the possibility of deepening this dialogue while maintaing the sensual connection, and our pleasantly sexual differences, between iconic male and female gender roles.
-Instead of making it a completely sexual thing like people can see on hdpornvideo.
+By making the dialogue between complimentary roles visible to dancers of both genders, we gain insight into the dialogue between genders.
+And dancing, by great good fortune, affords us the possibility of deepening this dialogue while maintaining the sensual connection, and our pleasantly sexual differences, between iconic male and female gender roles.

 It makes tango relevant well beyond the boundaries of the dance floor.
 A relevance special to dancing Argentine Tango.
-More people should know tango, and the dancing of each other’s parts in the learning experience, for both the gaining of dance skills and, and for the gaining of empathy for, the so different experiences of, being male and female in our world.
-Furthermore, people needn’t feel scared to start dancing from scratch because there are many websites like https://www.funktrunkchicago.com/ that give key tips to beginning your first dance lesson and learning all these amazing skills.
+More people should know tango, and the dancing of each other’s parts in the learning experience, for both the gaining of dance skills and, and for the gaining of empathy for, the so different experiences of being male and female in our world.

 Till next time…